yabinmeng/pulsar_dse_lambda/README.md

    --codec.timestamp CQL_TIMESTAMP
 ```

-## Step 2-2: Publish the source data to the speed layer
+## Step 2-2: Publish the source data to the speed layer (a Pulsar topic)

 The main program, **SensorDataProducer**, used for publishing the generated workload file into a Pulsar topic takes the following input parameters: